 In general, the business culture in Singapore is quite formal.
 Punctuality and presentation are critical to creating the right impression and developing a positive rapport.
 Respect for elders and status should also be carefully observed.

-While Singapore may claim to have an egalitarian business world, corporates tend to have a hierarchical structure and it’s uncommon for junior employees and management to socialise together.
-This may seem strange if one is from a more egalitarian society.
+While Singapore may claim to have an egalitarian business world, large corporate companies tend to have a hierarchical structure, and it’s uncommon for junior employees and management to socialise together.
+This may seem strange if one is used to a more egalitarian society.

-Expats need to be aware of the way they speak as well as their body language and facial expressions.
+Expats need to be aware of how they speak, their body language and their facial expressions.
 They should also pay close attention to that of their business associates.
-Flattery or boasting is treated with suspicion and prolonged eye contact can seem aggressive.
+Flattery or boasting are treated with suspicion, and prolonged eye contact can come across as aggressive.
 Most Singaporeans are soft-spoken and prefer a calm demeanour over a more aggressive manner.

 Singapore is incredibly diverse, with the majority of its population being of Chinese, Malay and Indian descent.
-The island’s business culture can vary greatly depending on whom one is dealing with.
-This can have an impact on appropriate greetings, titles and general conduct.
-Therefore, it is wise to educate oneself about the various ethnicities and cultures present in Singapore before attempting to do business here.
+The island’s business culture can vary greatly depending on who one is dealing with, and this can have an impact on appropriate greetings, titles and general conduct.
+It is wise to educate oneself about the various ethnicities and cultures present in Singapore before attempting to do business here.

 Attitude towards foreigners

-As a modern and multicultural society, business culture in Singapore is welcoming to foreign businesses and tolerant of other cultures.
-The government encourages qualified expat businesspeople to move to Singapore.
+As a modern and multicultural society, the business culture in Singapore is welcoming of foreign businesses and tolerant of other cultures.
+The government encourages qualified expat business people to move to Singapore.

 Dos and don’ts of business in Singapore

-Do ensure that your own business cards are in good condition and are not tattered or worn-looking
+- Do ensure that any business cards given to Singaporean associates are in good condition and are not tattered or worn out